datamapio/geoid/special_cases/README.md

-# Special Cases: Election
+#Special Case: Election

-## US Presidential Elections 2012
+##US Presidential Elections 2012

 PROBLEM: How to visualize messy data which covers bigger and smaller units than your base unit?
 What are the best strategies?

 EXT has data by self, parent and children
 Here:
 self = county
 parent = state
 children = precinct

 Otherwise said in the EXT there is not only county data, but the county data is mixed up with state and precinct data.

-### EXT
+###EXT
 During election night, the data comes in in all sorts of ways.
 Ideally you get the data per county, but as we can see in this [file](http://image.guardian.co.uk/sys-files/Guardian/documents/2012/11/14/US_elect_county.xls) from November 14, 2012, this is not always the case.

 We first use Excel Sheet 1 (OBAMA V ROMNEY ONLY)